 For more information on bonding dissimilar substrates, get in touch with our technical services department via the form on the right.

 Looking to bond certain metal or coated metal?
-See our adheshive selector guide here.
+See our adhesive selector guide for full details.

 If you have any questions about our adhesives or a project you are working on, please don't hesitate to contact our technical service team.